Penang Travel Blog – Things to do, see & eat in 3 days

 - By Train – There’s a direct train from Kuala Lumpur Sentral station to Butterworth station in Penang (mainland) that takes about 4-5 hours of travel time.
 Once you reach Butterworth, you can either catch a ferry to cross the Malacca Strait or you can also hop on a bus to cross the Penang bridge leading to the island.
 The ferry takes about 15-20 minutes while the bus takes about 30 minutes to reach Penang island.

-- By Bus – This is one of the most popular means of traveling between Kuala Lumpur and Penang because of its convenience.
+- By Bus – This is one of the most popular means of travelling between Kuala Lumpur and Penang because of its convenience.
 There are numerous direct buses that run between KL and Penang island and the journey takes about 4-5 hours.
 If you are starting your journey from elsewhere, check out all bus routes and book tickets here.

 What to do in Penang in 3 Days